-Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions.
+For complete Thermostat operating instructions and troubleshooting procedures, see the manufacturer's user guide provided in your InfoCase.

 AIR CONDITIONER FILTER

 The washable foam air conditioner filter is located in the ceiling-mounted return A/C grille in the lounge area of the coach.